renyuneyun/Easer/README.en.md

 ### Donation

-If you would like to make a donation, please see [DONATE](https://renyuneyun.github.io/Easer/en/DONATE).
+If you would like to donate, please see [DONATE](https://renyuneyun.github.io/Easer/en/DONATE).

 Any amount of help is appreciated.